oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``matchanytag`` parameter is expected to be a boolean specifying whether any tag can be used when acquiring a connection from the pool.
 This value is only used in the python-oracledb Thick mode when acquiring a connection from a pool.
-The default value is False.
+The default value is *False*.

     The ``config_dir`` parameter is expected to be a string that indicates the directory in which configuration files (tnsnames.ora) are found.
 This value